gmcmillan100/docs/ip-routing-cheatsheet.md

 >>  Recently, KT Launch VPLS service with Juniper M series
 >>  and They still testing GSR12816=20

-    So that means they can put Juniper boxes at the edge, and use Procket in the core moving MPLS packets at line rate.
+    So that means they can put Juniper boxes at the edge, and use Packet rocket in the core moving MPLS packets at line rate.
 Do you agree?